SamErde/Zero-Email-Domain/README.md

 ## Requirements
  - A Cloudflare account
- - At least one domain that is managed as a Cloudflare zone, with Cloudflare managed DNS
+ - At least one domain that uses Cloudflare managed DNS
- - A Cloudflare API token that has permissions to view the zone[s] and edit records
+ - A Cloudflare API token that has permissions to view the zone[s] and edit DNS records in the zone[s]
  - Windows PowerShell 5.1 or PowerShell [Core] 6.0 and higher

 ## How to Use